lbryio/lbry.com/content/bounty/social-media-cover-images.md

 Candidate replacements could be either a photo or a graphic design.
 Either way, the image should:

 - Connote what LBRY is about: openness and fun
-- Be unique to LBRY or otherwise not in significant use
+- Be unique to LBRY or otherwise not be in significant use
 - Suitable for white or LBRY green (#155B4A) text on top